pachyderm/docs-content/staging/run-commands/pachctl_auth_login.md

 ## pachctl auth login

-Log in to Pachyderm
+Log in to {{% productName %}}

 ### Synopsis

-Login to Pachyderm.
+Login to {{% productName %}}.
 Any resources that have been restricted to the account you have with your ID provider (e.g. GitHub, Okta) account will subsequently be accessible.

 ```
 pachctl auth login [flags]